mririgoyen/gamecenter/README.md

 ### Create a Google Sign-In

 1. Follow the directions here: <https://developers.google.com/identity/sign-in/web/sign-in>
+2. Add `http://dev-gamecenter.com` to the "Authorize JavaScript Origins" and "Authorized redirect URIs".
-2. After creating your OAuth 2.0 Client Id, create an API key in the Google console.
+3. After creating your OAuth 2.0 Client Id, create an API key in the Google console.
-3. Create a `.env` file in the root of the repo with your Client ID and API keys:
+4. Create a `.env` file in the root of the repo with your Client ID and API keys:

 ```bash
 GOOGLE_CLIENT_ID={YOUR_CLIENT_ID}